dentarg/auth0-blog/_posts/2015-05-14-creating-your-first-real-world-angular-2-app-from-authentication-to-calling-an-api-and-everything-in-between.markdown

 <div class="alert">
   <i class="icon-budicon-390" style="top: 14px; left: 20px"></i>
-  <strong style="font-size: 18px">This article was updated on May 18, 2016 to reflect Angular 2 rc.1</strong>
+  <strong style="font-size: 18px">This article was updated on Oct 26, 2016 to reflect the latest version of Angular 2.</strong>
 </div>

 Last week, the Angular team [announced](https://twitter.com/angularjs/status/593797019258359809) that **Angular 2 was moving from Alpha to Developer Preview**.
 Therefore, we figured **it was time to give it a try**.